bliakher/passkey_impl/README.md

 **1. Run the backend**

+_You can use the commands below_

-- work inside the `passkey-backend` directory
+1a.
+Work inside the `passkey-backend` directory
-- install dependencies
-- start the project
+1b.
+Create a `.env` file, copy the contents of `.env_schema` into it, you can leave the values for testing 1c.
+Install dependencies
+1d.
+Generate database client and initialize database 1e.
+Start the project

 ```
 cd passkey-backend
+touch .env && cat .env_schema > .env
 npm install
+npm run prisma:init
 npm run start:dev
 ```